Notificare/notificare-demo-android/README.md

 6. Start sending rich push messages, using geo-targeting and geo-fences.
 7. Authentication will only work if you subscribe for the OAuth2 Service in https://dashboard.notifica.re under **Settings > Services**
 8. To enable beacon support, download the AltBeacon library from http://altbeacon.github.io/android-beacon-library/download.html and put the .aar file in a 'libs' folder in your project.
 If you are not gonna use beacons, comment out the references in your app to beacon-specific classes and comment out the dependency in  build.gradle

+## Build Variants

+This app has 2 build flavors, a normal, production one and a apiTest flavor, which will only work internally in Notificare.
+You can use this as an example for your own build variants